 This course is designed to give you a dynamic introduction to the field of sociology, with special attention paid to issues, ideas, and facets of American culture and society.
-If you and I do our jobs correctly, you'll walk away with an appreciation of the ideas and methods of sociological inquiry and a sense of where the field is today.
+It focuses on sociological research and writing done at UNC to highlight the new knowledge produced by UNC sociologists.
+If you and I do our jobs correctly, you'll walk away with an appreciation of the ideas and methods of sociological inquiry, an understanding of how sociological knowledge is developed, and a sense of where the field is today.